 PEN finalist and critically acclaimed author Jabari Asim returns with a “wholly engrossing and expertly executed” historical novel; Yonder follows two enslaved couples in the Antebellum South, who use love, language, and a touch of magical realism as a means of survival.
-Award winning author John Keene (Counternarratives) joins Asim for a conversation on this elegant work of monumental imagination that reorients how we think of the legacy of America’s shameful past.
+Award-winning author John Keene (Counternarratives) joined Asim for a conversation on this elegant work of monumental imagination that reorients how we think of the legacy of America’s shameful past.

 By Jabari Asim

 They call themselves the Stolen.
 Their owners call them captives.
 They are taught their captors’ tongues and their beliefs, but they have a language and rituals all their own.